 To be considered for a Fine Arts Scholarship in Theater, applicants must:

 - Complete the Fine Arts Scholarship section on the Augsburg University application

 In order to audition for a Theater Scholarship, you must first be admitted to Augsburg University and plan to be a full-time student seeking your first bachelor’s degree.
 Students currently enrolled at Augsburg University may not apply.
 Scholarship recipients need not major in theater, but must actively participate in theater productions and other departmental activities.
 You will be contacted to schedule an audition only after you have been admitted to Augsburg University.
-IF YOU HAVE QUESTIONS, PLEASE CONTACT Josh Owens at email@example.com or 612-330-1585.
+For questions on the fine arts theater audition, please contact Darcey Engen at email@example.com.